Gus Johnson (basketball): Death

-Before his death and reflecting on his career, Johnson had expressed that his greatest fear was that he would die and his daughters "don't even know what their daddy did."

-Johnson died less than four months later at Akron City Hospital on April 29, 1987, at the age of 48, and is buried at Mount Peace Cemetery in Akron.
+Reflecting on his career months before his death, Johnson expressed that his greatest fear was that he would die and his daughters "don't even know what their daddy did".
+Johnson died less than four months later at Akron City Hospital on April 29, 1987, at the age of 48.
+He is buried at Mount Peace Cemetery in Akron.
 He was survived by his four daughters.